 In 2024, as the world began to anticipate the 2026 FIFA World Cup, the Hip Hop Institute 4 Peace, led by founder and executive director Tina Marie Tyler, recognized a powerful opportunity.
 What if we could harness the global energy of the World Cup and the cultural power of hip-hop to launch a movement against racism and discrimination?
 What if we could unite soccer fans, athletes, artists, and activists around a shared commitment to justice?

-This vision brought together a coalition of partners: the Freedom Thinkers Academy, the Compton Entertainment Chamber of Commerce, the Give Them A Hand Foundation, and numerous civil society organizations, educational institutions, and community groups.
+This vision brought together a coalition of partners: the Freedom Thinkers Academy, the United Nations Permanent Forum for People of African Descent, the City of Newark, and numerous civil society organizations, educational institutions, and community groups.
 Together, we developed #KickRacism—a hip- hop-centered digital marketing campaign designed to educate, inspire, and mobilize millions of people during the 2026 World Cup.

 From Vision to Movement